snwfdhmp/awesome-gpt-prompt-engineering/README.md

 ## Books

-- [You Look Like a Thing and I Love You](https://janelleshane.com/book-you-look-like-a-thing-and-i-love-you) - A book about AI with a focus on language models.
+- [The ChatGPT Prompt Book](https://lifearchitect.ai/chatgpt-prompt-book/): A book dedicated to ChatGPT prompts.
-- [The ChatGPT Prompt Book](https://lifearchitect.ai/chatgpt-prompt-book/) - A book dedicated to ChatGPT prompts.
+- [You Look Like a Thing and I Love You](https://janelleshane.com/book-you-look-like-a-thing-and-i-love-you): A book about AI with a focus on language models.

 ## Communities